arkodasgupta0412/OpenAImer-SRIJAN25/Track1/README.md

 ## Problem Description

-Your challenge is to implement and improve upon supervised contrastive learning for image classification.
+Our challenge was to implement and improve upon supervised contrastive learning for image classification.
 Unlike self-supervised contrastive learning which only treats augmentations of the same image as positives, supervised contrastive learning leverages class labels to treat all samples from the same class as positives.

 ## The Mathematical Foundation